Dr. Bill Welker

 2010 Pennsylvania Wrestling Hall of Fame Inductee for his exceptional accomplishments as a scholastic wrestler.

 2012 Dr. Welker was selected to serve as a member of the NFHS National Wrestling Rules Committee which meets in Indianapolis, IN every April.
+He served on the committee from 2012 to 2015.

 In 2013, Dr. Welker's second edition of The Wrestling Drill Book was published nationwide due to the extreme success of the first edition.